Skip to navigation Skip to content

 Direct deductions

-Direct deductions are amounts that reduce the customer’s rate of pension but are excluded from the definition of ordinary income, for example, foreign pension or periodic compensation payments.
+Direct deductions are amounts that reduce the customer’s rate of pension but are excluded from the definition of ordinary income.
+For example, foreign pension or periodic compensation payments.

-Ordinary (non-pension) income for aged care
+Ordinary (non-pension) income for residential care

 For a full list of income and assets assessed under Social Security law, see the Resources page in Coding income and assets for Centrelink payments and services.

-Pension income for aged care
+Pension income for residential care

-For a couple, only the income support payment received by the care recipient is taken into account.
-The income support payment is not halved.
-The rates between each member of a couple may vary, for example one party is blind and on maximum basic rate while the other is on a reduced rate due to other income.
+The rates between each member of a couple may vary.
+For example one party is blind and on maximum basic rate while the other is on a reduced rate due to other income.

-Pension income for aged care purposes is made up of the care recipient's income support payment (for example Age Pension,) including:
+Pension income for aged care purposes is made up of the care recipient's income support payment (for example Age Pension) including:

 • Basic Pension Amount (BASIC)